 You may be eligible for an employer support payment of up to $15,000 if you hire an unemployed jobseeker.

 Learn more about the employer support payment offered by the Back to Work program.

-The Restart incentive of up to $10,000 is for eligible businesses that hire or retain mature age employees aged 50 years and over.
+Workforce Australia offers wage subsidies of up to $10,000 for eligible businesses that hire or retain employees aged 50 years and over.

 - Last reviewed: 9 Jul 2019